tuxpilot/RIDS/README.md

 Incoming features :
+- Watchdog for making sure the services and the scripts are always running
 - Automatic deletion of the media clips based on a retention number in days
 - Automatic installation based on a script from the CLI
 - Adding an Access point from the WEbui and customize it